 Submitting an outdated resume, applying to the wrong job, forgetting which jobs you applied to, and being caught off-guard when you do get a call, are just a few faux pas that can hurt your job prospects.
 To avoid this, it’s important to get organized before you start applying.
 In the end, this will help you stay focused on the main task at hand—to land a position that aligns with your values and overall career goals.

-Develop a strategy (and stick to it): It’s all too easy to open up a search engine, apply to a few jobs, and then take a week-long break in the hopes that you’ll hear back from at least one employer.
-Doing so can actually prolong your search, so it’s important to have goals to speed up the process—and make sure you don’t miss any opportunities along the way.
-That being said, it’s a good idea to set aside a certain time each day to browse job forums, apply, and network.
-Regardless of how you choose to search for jobs, setting goals for each session is a great way to stay on track.
-Whether that means applying to a specified number of jobs each day or reaching out to a set number of contacts per week, having them will keep you working more efficiently.
+If you are serious about finding a new job, being this casual about your search can actually prolong the process.
+With that said, it’s important to set goals to speed up the process—and make sure you don’t miss any opportunities along the way.
+To do this, it’s a good idea to set aside a certain time each day (or week) to browse job forums, apply, and network.
+To stay on track, consider setting goals for each of these sessions.
+Whether that means applying to a specified number of jobs each day or reaching out to a set number of contacts per week, learning how to organize your job search in this way will keep you working more efficiently.